 from Seattle University's 2015-2016 Graduate Catalog

 Business Calculus must be completed by the end of the first year in the program.
 Professional Writing must be completed by the end of the first quarter in the program.

 Students with previous comparable course work with a B- (2.70) or better have the option of waiving these classes based on self-assessment materials regarding their proficiency.
 Students without previous course work are required to take these classes at Seattle University or another institution, or may achieve proficiency through an alternative method as approved by the MSF Program Director.

-Choose four of the following courses (Twelve credits - two courses must be in Finance):
+Choose four of the following courses (two courses must be in Finance):

 Students with an MBA degree from an AACSB accredited program may waive 2 electives (6 credits), and thus may have 39-63 credits.